 Only show these results:

-As of October 1, 2022 Microsoft has deprecated Basic Authentication support for all Exchange Online accounts.
+⛔️ As of October 1, 2022, Microsoft has deprecated Basic authentication support for all Exchange Online accounts.
+For more information, see the deprecation notes section.

 You must take the following steps ensure there are no disruptions to your integration:

-Starting April 30, 2022, we will require an Azure application for all customers who want to sync Exchange Online accounts.
+As of April 30, 2022, Nylas requires you make a separate Azure application for all customers who want to sync Exchange Online accounts.
 You can follow the steps to create an Azure App.

 In addition to adding the EWS / EAS scopes you use today, make sure that you have the required Graph permissions below for services you use:

-Since we will be moving the services over in phases, we ask that you keep your existing EWS/EAS scopes to avoid interruptions to your integration.
-After we complete the upgrade, we will provide an update when the EWS scopes can be removed.
+Because Nylas will be moving the services in phases, you should keep your existing EWS/EAS scopes to avoid interruptions to your Microsoft integration.
+You'll be notified when you can remove the EWS scopes.

 Once your Azure app is set up, any new Exchange Online & Microsoft 365 users will be automatically redirected to the OAuth process.